poomstas/AgTech_DRL/README.md

 The objective of this project is to maximize the the expected crop yield by optimizing over 13 continuous control (action) variables.
 The expected crop yield is determined using the `PCSE-v0` crop simulator provided in https://github.com/poomstas/spwk-agtech-task.git.

-The

-The problem is episodic, and it runs until the growth

-The problem is episodic: each episode begins as the wheat is planted, and ends when the

 The task to be completed involves a crop cultivation simulation model provided as a Python gym environment.

+The reinforcement learning task is episodic, each of which continues until the `DVS` variable’s (indicative of developmental stage) value reaches 2 or the simulation is complete.

-Further information regarding the model is provided.
-The model follows a markov decision process (MDP) framework, with 11 observation (state) variables, and 13 continuous action variables.
-Further details regarding these variables are provided in the table below.
+The model follows a Markov decision process (MDP) framework, with 11 observation (state) variables, and 13 continuous action variables.
+Further information regarding these variables is provided in the table below.

 **Table: Observation Variables**